CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 > a startup script, the variable must be passed in as custom property

 Every GCP project has a default zone set.
-When no zone is specified (either in a gcloud command or API call), GCP will try to use this default zone in that call.
+When no zone is specified (either in a gcloud command or API call), GCP will try to use a default zone in that call.
 For example, attempting to create a GCE VM without specifying a location will create a VM in this location.
 You can set this default zone by specifying values in `allowed_locations`.
 When a student launches a lab, Qwiklabs will set their default zone to a random value from this list.
 If a region is specified, Qwiklabs will randomly pick a zone in that region.

+If your lab has a golden lab instance, and you do not specify `allowed_locations`, locations mapped from the golden lab instance will be used as a starting point.

-If a lab does not have particular region/zone requirements, we strongly recommend specifying at least two whole regions in this list.
+If your lab does not have a golden lab instance, and it does not have particular region/zone requirements, we strongly recommend specifying at least two whole regions in this list.
 Unless you have a reason not to, we recommend `['us-west1', 'us-central1', 'us-east1']` as a good starting point.

-For backward compatibility, if `allowed_locations` is not specified, we always set the default zone to `us-central1-a`.
-This is usually not an ideal value so we recommend always setting `allowed_locations` (even in the unlikely event that `us-central1-a` is the one and only zone you want this resource to default to).
+By default, if no golden lab instance exists and no `allowed_locations` are specified, or if a golden lab instance exists but no mapped locations were found, we set the default zone to `us-central1-a`.

 ###### Variants for GCP Project